3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 The way in which embeddings are collected is different for the different tasks.
 For more details, see the drop-downs:
 <summary>Classification</summary>
-For classification, the integration scans your model for the first occurance of a `torch.nn.Linear` layer.
+For classification, the integration scans your model for the first occurrence of a `torch.nn.Linear` layer.
 The inputs to this layer are used to extract image embeddings.
 </details>
 <summary>Object Detection</summary>
 For object detection, the output of the spatial pooling function is used to extract embeddings.
 </details>

-Note that when collecting image embeddings for validation only runs, `reduce_all_embeddings()` must be called at the end to produce embeddings which can be visualized in the Dashboard.

 ## Other output

-When viewing all your YOLOv8 runs in the 3LC Dashboard, charts will show up with per-epoch validation metrics for each run.
+When viewing all your YOLOv8 runs in the 3LC Dashboard, charts will show up with per-epoch aggregate metrics produced by YOLOv8 for each run.
 This allows you to follow your runs in real-time, and compare them with each other.

 # Frequently Asked Questions